ANYhackerfort/Fergenson_Lab_Backend/README.md

 directly execute `meson`, `ninja`, and take advantage of incremental compilation.

+> [!IMPORTANT]
+> It is highly recommended that you use the methods described below if you are
+> going to be hacking (developing) on the code.
+Directly invoking `ninja`
+> vastly speeds up subsequent compile times, since Nix cannot take advantage of
+> incremental compilation.

 Follow the instructions to install `nix` as detailed above, then run

 ```bash